 Module Two: Professional Expectations

-This course introduces professional and communication practices necessary for operating as a health care assistant and allows learners to select and apply professional and ethical behaviours in their own undertakings as a health care assistant in an health & wellbeing setting.
+This course introduces professional and communication practices necessary for operating as a Health Care Assistant.
+It allows learners to select and apply professional and ethical behaviours in their own undertakings, as a Health Care Assistant, in a health & wellbeing setting.

 - Demonstrate and apply knowledge of professional and ethical behaviour.